leandro-dev/contasdolar/Readme.md

 The official Jetbrains libraries, such as kotlin, coroutines, datetime, will be accessible to all modules, like aspects.
 Other unofficial libraries, such as Firebase-kotlin-sdk (dev.gitlive) will be encapsulated in order to abstract and help future refactors.

+The only exception for the time being is for Dependency Injection library, because it is very hard to abstract.
+Different libraries such as Koin, Dagger, Kodein, have a very different syntax.
+The reason for choosing Kodein is because it targets several platforms on kotlin multiplatform projects.

 ### Android
 My main speciality is as Android Developer.
 I'm attempting to use only recent launched libraries and explore them.